-Making exemption adjustments will enable you to increase or decrease your withholding amount which in turn will increase or decrease your year end tax refund.
+Making exemption adjustments will enable you to increase or decrease your calculated withholding amount which in turn will increase or decrease your year end tax refund.
 The goal should be to end up near even with Uncle Sam at year end.

 The last thing you need to do is give Uncle Sam an interest free loan, so making sure your not having too much money withheld from your paychecks is important in this manner.